 - We’re not robots blindly following design specifications.
 We’re partners with the customer, and we add value by flagging potential issues or suggesting changes for future optimization.

 - Initial specifications are rarely identical to those at the end of the project.
 There are always things that need to change during the work.
 That’s okay from our perspective, and many changes will not have any impact on the budget, because it’s the client’s right to change things to some extent.
+Using functional specification document templates can help to minimize changes during a project by providing a standardized format for outlining goals, requirements, and expected outcomes.

 - When a project is done and delivered it is not the end of the interaction.
 It’s our child, we want it to thrive, and if there is an obstacle in its way we are happy to handle it.